Chassahowitzka’s hardwood swamp is an important source of freshwater for the adjoining estuary.

 Prescribed fires maintain the vegetation that supports a variety of native wildlife species.

 Commercial stands of planted slash and sand pines are cleared or thinned and replanted with longleaf pine seedlings.
-Pastures may be treated with herbicide and reseeded with native grasses and pines.
 When necessary, overgrown scrub habitat is first chopped and then burned.
-Periodic fire will replenish and maintain scrub habitat that may one day be home to the threatened scrub-jay.
+Periodic fire maintains scrub habitat in a condition suitable for imperiled species such as gopher tortoises.

 Thousands of acres of Chassahowitzka WMA are covered by hardwood swamps and forests, and punctuated by creeks, marshes, and springs.
 These wetlands work hard, providing flood protection and storm buffering to nearby communities; replenishing the drinking water aquifer below the land's surface; sheltering wildlife such as the Florida black bear; and providing clean, fresh water to the productive coastal marshes.
 To protect these functions, managers are working with the Florida Springs Initiative to locate and map springs and other sensitive wetlands and limit public access, when necessary.

-Invasive nonnative plants such as skunk vine, cogongrass, and air potato are controlled through chemical or mechanical means.
-Recreational hunting keeps the population of nonnative feral hogs in check.
-They cause great harm when they uproot plants and historical artifacts as they search for food.
+Invasive plants such as skunk vine, cogongrass, and air potato are controlled through chemical or mechanical means.
+Recreational hunting keeps the population of feral hogs in check.
+They may cause harm when they uproot plants as they search for food.